src-d/go-kallax/README.md

 * Slices or arrays of structs (or pointers to structs) that are models themselves will be considered a 1:N relationship.
 * A struct or pointer to struct field that is a model itself will be considered a 1:1 relationship.
 * For relationships, the foreign key is assumed to be the name of the model converted to lower snake case plus `_id` (e.g. `User` => `user_id`).
 You can override this with the struct tag `fk:"my_custom_fk"`.
 * For inverse relationship, you need to use the struct tag `fk:",inverse"`.
 You can combine the `inverse` with overriding the foreign key with `fk:"my_custom_fk,inverse"`.
 In the case of inverses, the foreign key name does not specify the name of the column in the relationship table, but the name of the column in the own table.
-The name of the column in the other table is always supposed to be `id` and cannot be changed.
+The name of the column in the other table is always the primary key of the other model and cannot be changed for the time being.
 * Foreign keys *do not have to be in the model*, they are automagically managed underneath by kallax.

 Kallax also provides a `kallax.Timestamps` struct that contains `CreatedAt` and `UpdatedAt` that will be managed automatically.